IAmBaut/startpage.py/README.md

 * `main.css` - For changing colors, images, effects and fonts.
     * All values in the root{} area are optional to change.
 To load other images change the image URLS in this section or replace the files (with the same name as the old file).
     * The variables in the root{} area have comments next to them with a short explanation what they do.
+    * You can also activate or deactivate overlay effects like the blur, crt pixel effect and vignette from this root{} area.
     * If you want to change the font used, scroll to the bottom of the file and change the path to the font file.
 * `content.txt` - For changing the actual content of the startpage.
     * This is where you change the actual content of the window of the startpage.
 The format is simple: